HelennaYin/Lowess-GradientBoost-xgboost/gg.md

 ```
 The cross-validated mean square error of xgboost regressor is 15.274251246203415

-The result show that xgboost outperformed both locally weighted regression and gradient boosted locally weighted regression.
-The mean square error reported by xgboost is the lower among all three regressors.
+The result show that xgboost greatly outperformed  both locally weighted regression and gradient boosted locally weighted regression.
+The mean square error reported by xgboost is the lowest among all three regressors.
 The implementation of Gradient boost increase the accuracy of locally weighted regression.
 But it is not as efficient as xgboost.
-Since xgboost has multiple boosters, this result is much expected.
+Since xgboost has multiple boosters while our own gradient boosting algorithm has only one booster, this result is much expected.

 Reference:

 https://towardsdatascience.com/xgboost-python-example-42777d01001e